-France has banked on the exemplary Tunisian transition, as evidenced by the French President’s opting to visit Tunisia three times in a year and a half: State visit to Tunisia in July 2013, followed by visits in February 2014 on the occasion of the adoption of the Tunisian Constitution and in March 2015, following the attack on the National Bardo Museum.
-Mr Laurent Fabius, French Minister of Foreign Affairs and International Development, conducted several missions in Tunisia, including a joint visit with his German counterpart in April 2014, in order to highlight European unity in support of the success of the Tunisian transition.
+France is counting on Tunisia’s transition serving as a model, as was seen by President Hollande’s choice to travel to Tunisia three times in a year and a half: State visit to Tunisia in July 2013, followed by trips in February 2014 for the adoption of the Tunisian Constitution and in March 2015 following the attack on the Bardo Museum.
+The former Minister for Foreign Affairs and International Development made several trips to Tunisia, including a joint visit with his German counterpart in April 2014 to highlight Europe’s united support for Tunisia.

 There have also been many visits to France by Tunisian officials.
-The former Tunisian President, Mr Moncef Marzouki, made an official visit to France from 17 to 19 July 2012.
-His successor, President Beji Caid Essebsi, was received on a State visit to France on 7-8 April 2015.
-It was a highly symbolic and comprehensive visit which marked a new page in the deepening of the Franco-Tunisian relationship.
-The Prime Minister, Habib Essid, was received at the Elysée by the French President and the Prime Minister.
+The former Tunisian President, Mr Marzouki, made an official visit to France on 17-19 July 2012.
+His successor, President Essebsi, made a State visit to France on 7-8 April2015.
+It was a highly symbolic and comprehensive visit which opened a new chapter in the deepening of French-Tunisian relations.
+The Prime Minister, Habib Essid, was received at the Elysée by the French President and Prime Minister.
 This visit was an opportunity to sign the Agreement on debt-for-development swap announced during President Essebsi’s visit in April 2015.
-During the visit, a €1 billion support plan for Tunisia over the next five years was also announced, primarily directed at disadvantaged regions and aid for Tunisian youth.
+During the visit, a €1 billion support plan for Tunisia over the next five years was also announced, primarily focusing on deprived regions and aid for Tunisian youth.

 The increase in presidential and ministerial visits to both countries has made it possible to accompany Tunisia and the Tunisian people during the transition process and to establish a peer partnership with Tunisia, which acknowledges our country as a “natural gateway to Europe”.